maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `@RequestPart` with `List<T>` now converts the 1st part to `List<T>` consistent with Spring MVC and with how it works for `T[]`.
 Previously each part was converted to `T`, see [gh-22973](https://github.com/spring-projects/spring-framework/issues/22973).

+`@EnableWebFlux` now includes a declaration of a `WebSocketHandlerAdapter` bean.
+It should not interfere with any declared by the application due to a lower priority but if you have one, you can remove it.

 ## Upgrading to Version 5.2